Common abbreviations used in

 Fe iron

-Less commonly used but still good to know because I'll use them:
+Less commonly used but still useful to know because I'll use them

 Ne neon